nadea3609/CrystalVisualisation_Dash/README.md

 ## Required packages:

-Dash
+Dash v4.2.0

-Numpy
+Numpy v2.4.3

-Plotly:

-plotly graph objects
+Plotly v6.7.0

-plotly_gif (third party, needs to be installed separately from plotly official packages)
+plotly_gif (third party, needs to be installed separately from plotly official packages) v0.0.4

 https://github.com/dylanwal/plotly_gif/blob/master/README.md

-Sqlite3 (requires SQLite third party library to be installed)
+Sqlite3 (requires SQLite third party library to be installed) v3.14 (optional package included on many python installations be default)

-os (only for database_scan.py, which is not required for core operation of app)
+os (only for database_scan.py, which is not required for core operation of app) (default package)

-glob (only required for database_scan.py)
+glob (only required for database_scan.py) (default package
 ## Installation
 1)Install the packages required for the app as listed above